Jack Kent Cooke Graduate Arts Award

 Phase Two: The Foundation selects finalists in mid-January, and they will be invited to seek their university's nomination and upload a complete application by the national deadline, usually in February.

 Finalists must submit to the Fellowships Office a complete application by the SF State campus deadline (see below for this year's date).

 Official transcripts must be provided for every institution attended, including during a study abroad period.
 Transcripts in another language must be 'officially translated' into English.

 The Foundation seeks to support only those applicants who, in addition to showing significant promise in their field, have great and longstanding financial need.
-All applicants, except those whose status is "independent" must therefore submit their parents' financial information (tax returns).
-Applicants are considered financially "independent" if they (1) are 24 years old or older; (2) are married/divorced/separated/widowed; or (3) have a child.
-Financially "independent" applicants submit their own financial information, but do not need to document parental income.
+All applicants, under thirty must submit their parents' financial information (tax returns).

 Graduating senior or "recent" alumnus/alumna (graduated within the past five years), with a GPA of 3.2 or better, and demonstrated unmet financial need to finance the graduate program he or she will begin in the upcoming Fall Semester.

 U.S. and international students may apply, so long as the applicant has attended and been nominated by an accredited U.S. institution.